Logo and Usage

 Use the ® symbol to designate the registered status of the Blue Button Marks.
 See more details in the Q&As and the Service Mark Use Rules.

-* “Blue Button’, the slogan, ‘Download My Data,’ the Blue Button Logo, and the Blue Button Combined Logo” are registered trademarks of the U.S. Department of Health and Human Services.”
+* “Blue Button, the slogan, ‘Download My Data,’ the Blue Button Logo, and the Blue Button Combined Logo are registered service marks of the U.S. Department of Health and Human Services.”

 Service Mark Use Rules to Follow When Using the Blue Button Marks:

 - Use the ® symbol the first time you use the words “Blue Button” or “Download My Data” in a document or on a page, and make sure the ® appears any time you use one of the graphic Marks.
 The ® is included in the graphics files we’ve made available elsewhere on this page.

 - The Marks should be used and displayed in their entirety, without variation in design or color, and without other elements superimposed on them.
 If you’re not printing in color, grey tones can be used instead of blue.